DSA — Linear DS

 Node Structure

-A node contains its value and a pointer (
+A node contains its value and a pointer (next) to the following node.

 Insert Head